Hell in the Pacific

-Hell in the Pacific is a 1968 wartime survival film directed by John Boorman and starring Lee Marvin and Toshirō Mifune, the only two actors in the film.
+Hell in the Pacific is a 1968 wartime survival film directed by John Boorman and starring Lee Marvin and Toshiro Mifune, the only two actors in the film.
 Set in the Pacific War, it follows an American pilot and a Japanese naval officer who are stranded on the same uninhabited island.
 It is about the importance of human contact and the bond that can form between enemies if they lack external influences.

 The film was released theatrically in the United States on December 18, 1968.
 It received mixed-to-positive reviews, but was a box-office bomb, earning $3.2 million on a $4.1 million budget.
 The disappointing performance of Hell in the Pacific was attributed to perceived similarities in premise to Frank Sinatra's None but the Brave (1965) and the film's abrupt ending, which failed to impress audiences.

 Plot

 In the Pacific Theater of World War II, an Imperial Japanese Navy captain is marooned alone on an uninhabited island somewhere in the Pacific Ocean.
 One day, an American plane crash survival kit washes up on the shore, and he overhears an American military pilot, also recently stranded on the island, musing to himself in the jungle.
 The American hides from the Japanese's search and confronts him while he salvages the kit at his camp on the beach.
 Both men have visions of killing each other, but ultimately engage in a silent standoff over the Japanese's supply of drinking water, which the American loses as he is forced to retreat into the jungle.
 The Japanese sparks a fire to smoke out the American but encounters him again while checking his offshore fish trap; when negotiations over the water fail, the American uses the fire as a smoke screen to quickly steal some water before hiding atop a tree.

 The next day, the American tries to steal more water for his canteen, but is caught and falls on the reservoir, destroying it.
 The American continues to torment the Japanese, destroying his fish trap, stealing his food, ringing his canteen like a bell, and throwing loose bullets on his fire pit.
 After urinating on the Japanese from the cliff above, the American and Japanese prepare to confront each other, but the American collapses from dehydration and is caught; the Japanese binds his arms to a log and makes him walk back and forth in the sand.
 Eventually, the American escapes and binds the Japanese to the log for the same punishment.
 After getting frustrated with their language barrier and the Japanese's use of resources, the American cuts the Japanese loose and tasks him with cooking; they continue to antagonize each other, but share chores and resources and stop trying to harm each other.